 After a taste test I thought it needed something, so I added nutmeg along with more milk and time in the oven.
 A few more test tastes later I thought it was done and passable.

 After placing my baked oatmeal on the table at my group, I said a quick prayer I wouldn’t take too much home.

+Use what you have and bring it to God’s table then He will bless your efforts.
 What can you bring to God’s table today?

 |¼ cup oil or butter (I used coconut oil)||2 tsp.
 Baking powder|

 |½ cup maple syrup||1 cup milk (I used coconut milk)|

 Mix all together.
 Put 1-quart fruit in glass cake pan and pour batter over fruit.
 (I used combo of dried cranberries, dried blueberries and dried cherries.)
 Bake at 350 degrees for 20 to 30 minutes.
 (Add more milk, if necessary).